 Penalties: Failure to complete the form or quarantine may result in a fine of $500 a day.

-- Minnesota: Incoming visitors and residents returning from other states are asked to quarantine for 14 days upon arrival and to watch for symptoms.
+- Minnesota: The state suggests that incoming visitors and residents returning from other states get tested for COVID-19 3-5 days after arriving.
+They are asked to quarantine for 14 days upon arrival and to watch for symptoms — “even people who have gotten a COVID-19 vaccine.”
 Out-of-state travel is “highly discouraged.”
 More details on the state’s quarantine guidance are online.

-- New Jersey: The state discourages all interstate travel.
+- New Jersey: The state strongly discourages all nonessential interstate travel.
 Those who do visit and residents returning from anywhere outside the region (beyond New York, Connecticut, Pennsylvania and Delaware) are asked to “consider getting tested with a viral test (not an antibody test) 1 to 3 days before the trip and again 3 to 5 days after the trip.”
 If they test negative, they should still quarantine for 7 days.
 If they test positive or can’t get tested, they should quarantine for at least 10 days.
+The website adds, “At this time, individuals who have been vaccinated against COVID-19 should continue to follow the State’s travel advisory.”

 Penalties: None.
 The guidelines are “voluntary, but compliance is expected.”